Sign In Register

 Safety Score

-Alder has an average annual temperature of 43°F (6°C).
+Alder has a cool climate with an average annual temperature of 43°F (6°C).
 Winters average 25°F in January while summers reach 65°F in July.
-Annual precipitation is 13.0 inches.
-Air quality is rated Good with a median AQI of 26.
+The area gets 311 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 13.0 inches (drier than the 38-inch national average).
+Air quality is rated Good with a median AQI of 26 / among the cleanest air in the country.
+The city sits at an elevation of 5,127 feet, a high-altitude location.

 Temperature